 Students may not gain undue advantage over their classmates by deceptive or dishonest means.
 Throughout their education students should be impressed with the facts that cheating, duplicity, unauthorized reproduction of classroom materials, and plagiarism are morally degrading and that such practices seriously interfere with learning and intellectual development.
-It is a responsibility of faculty members to make every effort to prevent dishonesty, protect honest students, and take appropriate action in instances of dishonesty.
+It is a responsibility of instructors to make every effort to prevent dishonesty, protect honest students, and take appropriate action in instances of dishonesty.
 It is the responsibility of the student not only to abstain from cheating, but in addition, to avoid the appearance of cheating and to guard against making it possible for others to cheat.
 Courtesy and honesty require that any ideas or materials borrowed from another must be fully acknowledged.
-It is the obligation of each student to report all alleged violations of academic integrity to the faculty member, as well as the responsibility of all faculty to report all alleged violations of academic integrity to the dean of students.
+It is the obligation of each student to report all alleged violations of academic integrity to the instructor, as well as the responsibility of all instructors to report all alleged violations of academic integrity to the Office of the Dean of Students.

 Students may not reproduce, in whole or in part, classroom lectures or study materials presented by a professor without specific approval in advance by the professor.
 Publication of any such material shall only be with the express consent of the professor.

-The determination that a student’s work was the result of dishonest action can be considered in the faculty member’s evaluation of that work and in the determination of the course grade.
-In addition, disciplinary action will be taken by the appropriate university official (dean of students) or by the Academic Integrity and Grievance Committee.
+The determination that a student’s work was the result of dishonest action can be considered in the instructor’s evaluation of that work and in the determination of the course grade.
+In addition, disciplinary action will be taken by the appropriate university official (representative from the Office of the Dean of Students) or by the Academic Integrity and Grievance Committee.